Santroller/Santroller/console_guides/authentication.md

 # Authentication controllers
 Some consoles check if a controller is a genuine controller.
 Our controllers are unoffical, so we need to trick the console into thinking our controller is genuine.

-There are currently three ways to trick the console
+There are a few ways you can use an unofficial controller on a console requiring authentication.
-1. Pass the check to an offical controller, by plugging a genuine controller into your Pi Pico.
-(This method only works on the Pi Pico)
+1. Pass through the authentication check to another controller or dongle.
-2. Mod the console.
-There is a patch for the Xbox 360 that removes the authentication check.
+2. Patch out authentication as a whole, as with [https://github.com/InvoxiPlayGames/UsbdSecPatch](UsbdSecPatch)
-3. Some games support controllers that don't need authentication, such as a keyboard, or a PS3 instrument.
+3. Some games support input methods that don't need authentication, as on Rock Band 4 on PS4 supporting PS3 instruments or Fortnite on Xbox and PS4/5 supporting keyboard inputs.

 ## Consoles needing authentication
 - Xbox 360